christineywang/cf-ui-extensions/README.md

 Giving users the ability to customize the web app is important because Contentful doesn't always know (or can accommodate) custom use cases.
 Also, sometimes extensions can help fill a gap in the interface for a feature that would be very helpful for our users (and may even be on our product roadmap) but is not built yet.
 An example would be our slug generator, which can now be added as an _Appearance_ option for our short-text field.
 But did you know it was a feature that was once only available as a [UI extension](https://github.com/contentful/extensions/tree/master/samples/slug)?

-### Who can make a UI extension?
+## Who can make a UI extension?
 Any user with some knowledge of code can write their own extension by using our [UI Extensions SDK](https://github.com/contentful/ui-extensions-sdk). :punch:

-### Where can I find example extensions?
+## Where can I find example extensions?
 We have a [Github repository](https://github.com/contentful/extensions) with sample UI extensions and most recently, users are sharing their own creations [here](https://www.contentfulcommunity.com/c/ecosystem/show-us-your-extension). :beers:

-### Okay, enough of the small talk--let's install an extension!
+## Okay, enough of the small talk--let's install an extension!

-For the workshop, we will be installing a very simple extension: [Rating Dropdown](https://github.com/contentful/extensions/tree/master/samples/rating-dropdown)
+For the workshop, we will be installing a popular extension: [Rich-text editor](https://github.com/contentful/extensions/tree/master/samples/alloy-editor)

 This extension gives users another appearance option for the number field type.